HTO in Central Texas

 Michael J. Price and Mark Brunner are Georgetown attorneys who are well-versed in Texas traffic laws and will use this legal insight to develop the most productive and efficient defense for your particular case.
 They are committed to their clients and making certain their individual rights are protected.
 This translates to aggressive and measured representation that puts you in a favorable and strong position to beat the allegations and move on with your life.

 To schedule a free consultation to go over the details of your HTO status, call (512) 354-1880 or send an online message.
-In addition to serving Georgetown residents, Law Office of Price & Wiggins, P.C. also proudly represents individuals throughout Round Rock, Cedar Park, Killeen, and Temple, among many other cities.
+In addition to serving Georgetown residents, Law Office of Michael J. Price, P.C. also proudly represents individuals throughout Round Rock, Cedar Park, Killeen, and Temple, among many other cities.

 License Suspension Laws in Texas